MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 ![Feature distribution](figures/feature_distribution.png "Feature distribution")

-There are no significant correlations between features. [above 0.7 / weak positive corr / neutral / weak negative corr / under -0.7]
+There are no significant correlations between features.
+Only one feature reaches positive correlation indicator above 0.7, the rest is neutral, oscilating below 0.1.
+There is no negative correlation at all.

 ## Target